 SCREEN: Tick boxes are being checked for all necessary eye-tracking outputs.

-In the Eye Tracking Hub, click File, Settings, and Advanced.
+In the Eye Tracking Hub, click File, Settings, and Eye Tracking.
 Check that the sampling rate is set to 250 Hertz [1].

-SCREEN: Eye Tracking Hub displaying File > Settings > Advanced being accessed.
+SCREEN: Eye Tracking Hub displaying File > Settings > Eye Tracking being accessed.
 Advanced settings showing the sampling rate as 250 Hertz.

-Then, check the Calibrate Your Eye Tracking box on the screen using the mouse [1].
+Then, check the Calibrate Your Eye Tracking box on the screen using the mouse calibration will begin automatically once nose piece is selected [1].
 To follow the fixed gaze calibration mode for the study, instruct the participant to move their head so that the box overlaps with the black square and aligns [2].
 Then, ask the participant to focus their gaze on the crosshair inside the black square and press the space bar [3].

 SCREEN: Calibrate Your Eye Tracking box being selected.
+This was deleted because no calibration box is selected in the new software update.
+It automatically starts once the nose wizard ends after section 2.8.2.
+As such these shots under section 2.12 (calibration- includes 2.12.2 and 2.12.3) should be moved after 2.8.2 (insert nose piece)

 Participant adjusting their head so the box aligns with the black square.